openbsd/src/gnu/llvm/clang/docs/UsersManual.rst

       -fno-sanitize-address-use-odr-indicator
                               Disable ODR indicator globals
-      -fno-sanitize-blacklist Don't use blacklist file for sanitizers -fno-sanitize-cfi-canonical-jump-tables
+      -fno-sanitize-blacklist Don't use blacklist file for sanitizers -fno-sanitize-cfi-cross-dso
-                              Do not make the jump table addresses canonical in the symbol table -fno-sanitize-cfi-cross-dso
                               Disable control flow integrity (CFI) checks for cross-DSO calls.
       -fno-sanitize-coverage=<value>